CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ![](hh_desiring_housing_files/figure-gfm/units%20by%20tenure%20and%20occ%20bar%20chart-1.png)<!-- -->

-There are two other major vacancy categories, “Other vacant” and “For seasonal, recreational, or other occasional use”, but there’s no cost information associated with those units, so they can’t be sorted into the appropriate cost bands.
+There are two other major vacancy categories, “Other vacant” and “For seasonal, recreational, or other occasional use,” but there’s no cost information associated with those units, so they can’t be sorted into the appropriate cost bands.
 Another minor category are housing units reserved for migrant farm workers.
 Collectively, these comprise about 83,000 units, which is a ton by CT standards.
-Bridgeport, New Haven, Hartford all have about 50,000 units each.
+The cities of Bridgeport, New Haven, and Hartford all have about 50,000 units each.

     ## # A tibble: 3 x 2
     ##   vacancy                                             hhwt